-The proposed investigation work will be completed both indoors and outdoors at the Site.
-Where intrusive drilling operations are planned, community air monitoring will be implemented to protect the downwind receptors.
-A Haley & Aldrich representative will continually monitor the breathing air in the vicinity of the immediate work area using a PID to measure total VOCs in air at concentrations as low as 1 part per million (ppm).
+The proposed investigation work will be completed primarily outdoors, with few locations indoors, at the Site.
+Where intrusive drilling operations are planned, community air monitoring will be implemented to protect downwind receptors.
+A Haley & Aldrich representative will continually monitor the breathing air in the vicinity of the immediate work area using a PID to measure total volatile organic compounds in the air at concentrations as low as 1 part per million (ppm).
 The air in the work zone also will be monitored for visible dust generation.

-If VOC measurements above 5 ppm are sustained for 15 minutes or visible dust generation is observed, the intrusive work will be temporarily halted and a more rigorous monitoring of VOCs and dust using recordable meters will be implemented in accordance with the NYSDOH Generic Community Air Monitoring Plan (CAMP).
+If VOC measurements above 5 ppm are sustained for 15 minutes or visible dust generation is observed, the intrusive work will be temporarily halted, and a more rigorous monitoring of VOCs and dust using recordable meters will be implemented in accordance with the NYSDOH Generic Community Air Monitoring Plan (CAMP).
+CAMP data will be provided to NYSDEC in the daily reports, further detailed in Section 8.